 Sheet vinyl comes in large rolls and then gets cut from the installer to fit the size of your floor.
 As it comes in one solid sheet roll, it is excellent for use in bathrooms and kitchens to minimise the chances of water seeping and leaking through your subfloor.

 However, this is not the same as the thin PVC mats that you find in old kampung houses.
 Modern vinyl flooring comes in 2mm sheets that have a foam middle layer, so they are stiffer, but softer to walk on.
-They are also light enough to install on the walls and ceiling, allowing you to create a consistent design throughout.
+They are also light enough to install on the walls and ceiling, allowing you to create a consistent design throughout the home.

 Video: How vinyl sheets are made

 - Fuss-free maintenance.
-Regular sweeping and mopping are all you need to keep your vinyl floors looking their best.
+Regular sweeping and mopping are all you need to keep your waterproof vinyl floors looking great.

 - Difficult to remove once glued down.
 Attempting to remove the sheet from the subfloor once the glue is dried can be a challenge as it may require special chemicals and tools.

 - Fragile.
-To preserve the life of your vinyl sheet floors, be careful not to place any sharp objects as it may be easily punctured and damage it.
+To preserve the life of your vinyl sheet floors, be careful not to place any sharp objects as it may be easily punctured or damaged.

 Vinyl Composite Tile (From RM3.60 per sq.ft)